fbpx

 77% of security executives think it is critical to reduce the number of security solutions and services they use (Source: What’s New in Cyber, Palo Alto Networks, 2022)

-The benefits of training
+The importance of training

 According to Huffington Post, Companies that invest in training make 24% more profit than those that don’t.